CIS Benchmarks™ FAQ

 CIS Benchmarks are best practices for the secure configuration of a target system.
 Available for more than 100 CIS Benchmarks across 25+ vendor product families, CIS Benchmarks are developed through a unique consensus-based process comprised of cybersecurity professionals and subject matter experts around the world.
 CIS Benchmarks are the only consensus-based, best-practice security configuration guides both developed and accepted by government, business, industry, and academia.

 The initial benchmark development process defines the scope of the benchmark and begins the discussion, creation and testing process of working drafts.
 Using the CIS WorkBench community website, discussion threads are established to continue dialogue until a consensus has been reached on proposed recommendations and the working drafts.
 Once consensus has been reached in the CIS Benchmark community, the final benchmark is published and released online.

 CIS Benchmarks are free to download in PDF format, with additional file formats (XCCDF, Word, etc.) available to CIS SecureSuite Members.

-Please do not hesitate to join in on community discussions, become a volunteer to lead the development of a new benchmark via CIS WorkBench, or contact email@example.com to provide feedback.
+Please do not hesitate to join in on community discussions, become a volunteer to lead the development of a new benchmark via CIS WorkBench, or submit a ticket via our support portal to provide feedback.